syncfusion-content/wpf-docs/wpf/ReportDesigner/Supported-Unsupported-Features.md

 # Supported and Unsupported DataSources

-The following table lists supported data sources, to establish connection and retrieve data in WPF ReportDesigner.
+The following table lists the supported data sources to establish a connection to the ReportDesigner and retrieve data in the WPF ReportDesigner.

 <table>